exponentlabshq/the-rosetta-stone/case-studies/README.md

 > *"Each simple substance has relations which express all the others, and, consequently, it is a perpetual living mirror of the universe."* — Gottfried Wilhelm Leibniz, *Monadology*

+**See this reseach in action: https://claude.ai/share/d8ca3be2-75e6-4d24-affc-454191aecf87**

+### The Big Idea: Scientific Automation at Scale with LLMs.
+The next step is to automate the creation of case-studies-as-formal-papers that we can then send to all of the Nobel Prize potentialists from Curt Jaimungal's Theory of Everything podcast.
+After all, we went to the same school, albeit different campuses.

 ## Core UMPF Thesis: The Universe as a Monadic Reactor

 The **Universal Monad Patterns Framework (UMPF)** establishes that all computational systems—from quantum mechanics to neural networks to social networks—exhibit identical structural patterns through four monadic abstraction layers: